Lake Ridge, Virginia

 Works with the Cub Scouts, Webelos Scouts, and Den Leaders in the Cub Scout pack.

-- Encourages Cub Scouts to join a Boy Scout troop upon graduation.
+Encourages Cub Scouts to join a Scouts BSA Troop upon graduation.

 Sounds bugle calls as required.